Albanian Greek Catholic Church: History

+By 1998 there were no parishes or priests for the few Byzantine Catholic faithful.
+Later a small Byzantine parish was established in Elbasan, the same place where Friar Jorgji Germanos settled in 1900.
+Josif Papamihali was beatified in Shkodër on November 5, 2016.

 The apostolic administratorship of Southern Albania has 3,200 Catholics in nine parishes, with 11 churches, and is served by four diocesan and 10 religious priests, 10 male and 97 female religious, who administer 10 schools and 20 charitable institutions.
 The great majority of these are of the Latin Church.